kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 # 2. Users/Personas Of The Project:

-This project is targeting people who are dealing with large data sets and have a need for sharing and moving large datasets globally.
+This project targets researchers and scientists from our trusted organization who are dealing with giant data sets and have a great need for sharing and moving large datasets globally.
-   * Normal Users: This project targets end-users of MOC (Mass Open Cloud) who are unable to build Science DMZs themselves but are in need of giant data           transferation.
-Users can register and then login to get access to the packed containers which they can download and use as tools to realize timely data moving.
-   * System administrator: For system administrators of MOC to achieve performance only currently attainable by the most skilled.
+Users will have access to a portal where they can initiate large data transfers.
+First, they need to register and log in to this website, then they will be able to download packed containers to which they can upload files from their operating system.
+The portal will give users options to choose their local files.
+Then they can send those files to another container which is hosted on the virtual machine on MOC.
+They will also be able to restart the whole transfer process through command on the portal.
+Stretch goal:
+ * They are able to perform tests between 2 containers and see the report on the portal.
+ * They can see the progress of the data transfer through a window or at least the time has been spent so far.
+ * They can transfer and share data across high-speed WANs.

 # 3. Scope and Features Of The Project: